external facebook instagramlinkedin pinterest playsearch twitteryoutube

 ‘Krasnodar White’

 The productive ‘Krasnodar White’ is an excellent cooking garlic.
 It delivers medium heat and tastes peppery when raw, nutty and starchy when roasted.
-Bulbs have large cloves and a long shelf life.
+A favorite at local farmers markets, this garlic produces consistently and stores well (up to six months).
+Bulbs have large cloves and a long shelf life (up to six months).

 ‘Music’